- UNDP around the world

 Finally, we ask for an understanding of the services that birds provide.

-- Development of a pioneer sensitivity mapping tool for the wind energy sector in the Rift Valley / Red Sea region.
+- Developed pioneer sensitivity mapping tool for the wind energy sector in the Rift Valley / Red Sea region

 - Raising awareness about the importance of the Rift Valley / Red Sea flyway and the soaring birds that migrate through it every year.